chriscant/mkdistmaps/README.md

 [makerecords.js](makerecords.js) is a command line tool which can be used to generate large test CSV data files.
 The generated records are randomly distributed across the chosen area, ie GB, IE or GB&IE.
-A linear species distribution is used so very few of somes species are likely to be generated, but many more of others.
+A linear species distribution is used so very few of some species are likely to be generated, but many more of others.
 Specify a seed parameter string if you wish to generate a consistent list.
 The species are given names from the start of an [npm word list](https://github.com/sindresorhus/word-list).